dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Unfortunately this past week and half I have been really sick and with a 40% assignment due in the same week for another class, I have started this assignment a little later than I would have liked.

+For my design I went with a colourful and refreshing colour palette with light blues, pinks and yellows.
+For the design of the alphabet I decided to keep it a little simple (due to the time constraints.)
+I have chosen an arc to help shape the letters, these shapes are inspired by the pacman character.

-The three parameters per letter:
+The five parameters per letter:
   * `size` : radius of the second circle
   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one
+  * `start` : start of the arc in degrees.
+  * `mode` : end mode of the arc in degrees.